-I consider the job seeker as my client, and the business entity (eg: an employer or a service provider or a law firm) as the customer.
-Job placement services are available for the client and typically this is a person who has already worked for a number of years in the workforce and is now on a path looking for new work opportunities that the person can and wants to do.
+I consider the individual as the client, and the business entity (for example; an employer, a service provider, or a law firm) as the customer.
+In the case of providing job placement services, the client typically is a person who has already worked for a number of years in the workforce and is now on a path looking for new work opportunities that the person can do and wants to do.

 My philosophy regarding placement is to individualize services to match the job seeker within his or her own world of work.
 Although we all comprise the working world, we each have our own niche that can be as far and wide or narrow and slim as our talent can go.

 I focus in on which job search tools the placement client can use to benefit their own natural style of communication.
 Being able to describe yourself in a way that answers questions during an interview while showing your personality is valuable.

 Understanding your transferable skills and where you can apply them in many different settings and situations (and make $$$ to boot!) is instrumental during job placement.
 Believe in yourself first, and then build a market profile of yourself.
 And start the sale!

 It’s a matter of expression to picture your skills as valuable, marketable and on sale to the best buyer!

 On the consulting side of my business, I have services available for the customer.
 One such service is job analysis.
 A job analysis is a process to identify and determine in detail the particular functional duties and requirements and the relative importance of them for a given job.
 An important concept of a job analysis is that the analysis is conducted of the job, not the person.

 While job analysis data may be collected from incumbents through interviews or questionnaires, the product of the analysis is a description or specifications of the job, and again, not a description of the person.